Professional Long Driver- By Definition

 Xtreme Long Drive™ (XLD™) was established to give professional long drivers more opportunities to compete.
 XLD™ provides an annual series that includes qualifiers (Q-Series), Tour Stops, Three World Challenge Series events, and the season-ending Xtreme Long Drive® World Championship.

 Ball speed is one of the leading indicators of one’s long drive skills.
 To be more specific, ball speed as measured by instruments from company’s such as, ForeSight, Flightscope or Trackman, or similar device.

 How To Get Better

 There aren’t that many long drive specific heads out there.
 Callaway, Yeti, Krank, MOI, Shark Attack, and Brute all have low-lofted heads.
-Shaft technology is changing, but swing and ball speed are going to be an indicator of the shaft spec you will need, and it’s a good idea to try several shafts / specs.
+Shaft technology is changing, but swing and ball speed are going to be considered in the shaft spec you will need, and it’s a good idea to try several shafts / specs.
 You will probably end up with a variety of set-ups for shafts and heads in your bag.